Frequently asked questions

 On the other hand, sitting for hours on a long-haul subsonic flight comes with its own health risks—when flights take half as long, passengers will spend less time sitting still.

 XB-1 is the demonstrator airplane for Overture and a critical step toward mainstream supersonic travel.
 XB-1 will prove key technologies for safe, efficient supersonic travel.

 Overture is Boom’s Mach-2.2 commercial airliner and will be the fastest airliner ever created and history’s most efficient supersonic jet.

 A major problem with Concorde was its size.
 The airplane had more seats than could be filled at the required prices, flying much of the time with only 1 in 4 seats filled by paying passengers.
 Overture has 55–75 seats, carrying about as many people as the premium cabin in a typical widebody aircraft.
 If a widebody aircraft can fly with a good load factor—the percentage of seats filled—we expect to operate Overture with a similar schedule and good load factors.

 Overture is in the early design stages, and we’re targeting the mid-2020s for flight testing.
 We are working on an aggressive timeline to bring the aircraft to market.
-We will do all required airworthiness testing and FAA certification on an aggressive timeline, and we will never compromise on safety or cut corners.
+We will do all required airworthiness testing and go through the FAA’s certification process.
+We will never compromise safety or cut corners.

 Total operating cost per seat-mile is comparable to subsonic business class.

 Fuel burn per seat-mile is comparable to subsonic business class.

 No. Thanks to five more decades of technological progress in propulsion design, Overture will be able reach Mach 2.2 without afterburners—it’s a much more efficient and quieter aircraft.